 Patents and licenses are overlapping legal constructs.
-Figuring out how the two entities work with open source software can be like traversing a minefield.
+Figuring out how the two entities work with open-source software can be like traversing a minefield.

 “Licenses are legal constructs granting additional rights based on, typically, patent and copyright laws.
-Licenses are thought to give a permission to do something that might otherwise be infringement of someone else’s IP rights,” Vetter said.
+Licenses are thought to give permission to do something that might otherwise be an infringement of someone else’s IP rights,” Vetter said.

-Many free and open source licenses (such as the Mozilla Public License, the GNU GPLv3, and the Apache Software License) incorporate some form of reciprocal patent rights clearance.
+Many free and open-source licenses (such as the Mozilla Public License, the GNU GPLv3, and the Apache Software License) incorporate some form of reciprocal patent rights clearance.
 Older licenses like BSD and MIT do not mention patents, Vetter pointed out.

 A software license gives someone else certain rights to use the code the programmer created.
-Copyright to establish ownership is automatic, as soon as someone writes or draws something original.
+Copyright to establish ownership is automatic as soon as someone writes or draws something original.
 However, copyright covers only that particular expression and derivative works.
 It does not cover code functionality or ideas for use.